HenrikBengtsson/jottr.org-blogdown/content/post/2023-07-02-parallelly_1.36.0.md

 ```

 Now, consider we launching many heavy parallel tasks, where some of
-the run on remote machines.
-However, after some time, we realize that
+them run on remote machines.
+However, after some time, we realize
-we have launched tasks that will take much longer to resolve than we
+that we have launched tasks that will take much longer to resolve than
-first anticipated.
+we first anticipated.
 If we don't want to wait for this to resolve by
 itself, we can choose to terminate some or all of the workers using
 `killNode()`.
 For example,